HomeTop HeadlinesBeloved Rock Star Dead at 47

 Beloved Rock Star Dead at 47

-Brad Arnold, the lead singer and founding member of rock band 3 Doors Down, died Saturday, February 7, 2026, at 47 years old after a battle with cancer.
+Brad Arnold, the lead singer and founding member of the rock band 3 Doors Down, died Saturday, February 7, 2026, at 47 years old after a battle with cancer.

-Arnold died peacefully in his sleep, surrounded by loved ones including his wife, Jennifer Arnold.
+Arnold died peacefully in his sleep, surrounded by loved ones, including his wife, Jennifer Arnold.
 The musician had been diagnosed with stage 4 kidney cancer in May 2025, a form known as clear cell renal carcinoma that had metastasized to his lung.

 Born September 27, 1978, in Escatawpa, Mississippi, Arnold founded 3 Doors Down in 1996 alongside Todd Harrell and Matt Roberts.
 Beyond serving as lead vocalist, Arnold also handled drumming duties in the band’s early years as its original drummer.

 The band’s breakthrough came with “Kryptonite,” a song Arnold wrote at age 15 while sitting in math class.
-Released in 2000, the track became a cultural phenomenon, peaking at number 3 on the Billboard Hot 100 and earning certification as eight-times Platinum by the Recording Industry Association of America.
+Released in 2000, the track became a cultural phenomenon, peaking at number three on the Billboard Hot 100 and earning certification as eight-times Platinum by the Recording Industry Association of America.

 “Brad’s songwriting became a cultural touchstone for a generation,” the band said in a statement released on social media.